grishaspektor/singletscope/README.md

 # SiglentScope

-A Python library to interface with Siglent oscilloscopes, enabling data acquisition and analysis.
+A Python library to interface with Siglent oscilloscopes, enabling data acquisition.
+Nothing fancy but will get you started.
+Tested on SDS2204X Plus.

 ## Installation